Laws' Cause

 Laws' Cause is the third album by jazz flautist Hubert Laws released on the Atlantic label in 1969.

 Reception

 The Allmusic review by Al Campbell awarded the album 3 stars calling it "an interesting and entertaining combination of hard bop and crossover jazz".
+Harvey Pekar, in a contemporary review for DownBeat, wrote the album was among the best jazz flute recordings ever released and praised Laws' improvisation and soloing.